How To Generate All Domain Controllers in Active Directory

-Here we describe how to generate all Domain Controllers in Active Directory Sites and Services tool.
+In this article, we’ll describe how to generate all Domain Controllers in the Active Directory Sites and Services tool.

-It contains is a list of all Domain Controller connected to the system, no matter of number.
+It contains a list of all Domain Controllers (DCs) connected to the system, regardless of their number.

-In some situations, admins can notice more than one DC listed under NTDS settings.
+In some situations, admins can notice more than one DC listed under Windows NT Directory Services (NTDS) settings.

-What are this other DC ’s, and how can they be generated automatically?
+What are these other DCs, and how can they be generated automatically?

-Those DC’s are called KCC’s (Knowledge Consistency Checker) nominated bridgehead server per site to handle replication between specific sites.
+Those DCs are called KCCs (Knowledge Consistency Checkers).
+They are nominated bridgehead servers per site that handle replication tasks between specific sites.

-That bridgehead server is then responsible for replicating any changes to all remaining DCs in its site.
+A bridgehead server is responsible for replicating any changes to all remaining DCs in its site.

-In simple words, KCC takes care of replication by generating DC which communicates with other DC’s KCC’S auto-generated domain controllers and takes care of replication.
+In simple words, KCCs take care of replication by generating DCs, which communicate with other DCs and KCCs—consequently, the auto-generated domain controllers take care of the replication.

 How to create automatically generated Domain Controllers

-There is more than one solution, to this problem, we will bring most used and tested ones.
+There is more than one solution to this problem.

-Repadmin Is a command line tool, used for replication problems diagnostic and repair.
+Repadmin is a command line tool used for diagnosing and repairing replication problems.